Women rappers Grammy nominations International Womens Day

 It was a woman, Sylvia Robinson, who produced the first commercially successful rap track.

-Now, rappers such as Megan Thee Stallion, Lizzo, Rico Nasty, Rapsody, Doja Cat, City Girls, Cardi B, Iggy Azalea, and Nicki Minaj are all huge sensations in music - but they’re still not getting the recognition they deserve.
+Now, rappers such as Megan Thee Stallion, Lizzo, Rico Nasty, Rapsody, Doja Cat, City Girls, Cardi B, Iggy Azalea, and Nicki Minaj are huge sensations in music.

-In an about-turn move against gender equality, the Grammys sees 0 nominations for female rappers despite their domination of the music scene.
+In an about-turn move against gender equality, the Grammys over many years has seen little to no nominations for female rappers despite their domination of the music scene.

 Confusion?
 Check.
 Uproar?
 Check.
 Change?
 Yet to be seen.